 2. Speed and power

-Assuming that the ultimate end game for polers is the performance of a routine that takes around 4 minutes, pole is a ‘speed and power’ sport, not an ‘endurance’ sport.
+Assuming that the ultimate end game for polers is the performance of a routine that takes around 4 minutes, pole is really more of a ‘speed and power’ sport, than an ‘endurance’ sport.

 I want you to think about how that might influence the conditioning (more cardio based) training that you do off the pole.

 Because pole is a speed and power sport, being good at long distance endurance won’t help you to be a good poler.
 You don’t need the stamina to be able to run a 1 hour 10k or perform long hours of steady state cardio to perform a pole routine.

 Instead, a poler needs to be able to perform short bursts of explosive power and speed for all those power spins, dramatic drops and dynamic movements over a very short timeframe.

 So an off the pole speed and power conditioning session might be in an interval training format that intersperses high impact power moves like box jumps and plyometric press ups (to reflect the strength tricks and power moves on the pole) with lower intensity movement (to reflect the flowy bits of a routine) over a very short, 4-minute period.